 Background information: in Orthodox churches Pascha (Easter) is celebrated starting late Saturday.
 Our church is packed to full capacity.
 At midnight the resurrection is announced.
 We sing “Christ is risen from the dead, trampling down death by death, And upon those in the tombs bestowing life!”
 In services in the Orthodox Church in America, this hymn is sung to a peppy melody at the top of our lungs in a church packed full of people.
 Also throughout the rest of the service periodically a priest yells out “CHRIST IS RISEN!”
 And we reply, “INDEED HE IS RISEN!”
+Also, we cross our arms over our chests when we receive the Eucharist (communion).
 With that background, this story about Communist Russia is even more moving.

 Excerpt from http://www.pravoslavie.ru/64798.html

 Retrieved 2 Nov 2019.